Smart City China Report

 Furthermore, the report scrutinizes the five most important city clusters in China as well as six priority areas for smart cities in the future.
 Those five clusters represent a sum of over 500 million people and a total of 97 cities.
 This allows the report to position smart cities within the context of the government’s own priorities.
 Apart from Siemens and VW, numerous other members of the OAV took part in the report.
 The contributions range from water-collecting parks to medical emergency equipment and sustainable mobility concepts.
 The report is meant to facilitate the entry into the Chinese market for German companies as well as to improve already existing business relations.

-You can find the full report in the download section.
+You can find the full report in the download section or click here.

 In order to reach an even greater audience, the report will also be published in Chinese at a later point.
 Several events in conjunction with the report are planned both in Germany and China.